Gundeep-repos/407ETR_Assignment/README.md

-Assignment: 407ETR Cost/Distance Calculation
-Name: Gundeep Singh

-Please find the entire J2EE project zipped in folder named 407.
-For convenient and better representation, I made a basic front also using Java Servlet Pages and the backend is made using Java Servlets.

-The project is made using eclipse with default settings and port set at localhost:7070.
-For the project to build and run successfully, you will need following libraries:
+The project is made using eclipse IDE with default settings and port set at localhost:7070.

+For the project to build and run successfully, following libraries will be needed:

 Simple JSON 1.1 and JUNIT 4

 The simple-json 1.1 library can be found in the root folder itself and the project is pointed to the library itself.